 Do you know that feeling when you have a box of clothes that are too small for your baby and you need to get them out of the house ASAP?
 For me it’s a little bit like hair, I love it when it’s on my head, but the moment a strand is on the ground or in the tub, it’s suddenly revolting.
 (As you can imagine, this was a bit of a problem for me, post baby when I was shedding more than usual!)

-1- Car seat (if you need it to get home from the birth center or hospital and will use it later)
+If you need it to get home from the birth center or hospital and will use it later.

-2- Carrier for infant to leave the house (I has a used Moby wrap for the first four months and then got a used stroller)
+Baby carrier for infant to leave the house.
+I had a used Moby wrap for the first four months and then got a used stroller.

-3- Bouncy chair or blanket (to sleep/hang out in during the day)
+Bouncy chair or thick blanket for baby to sleep/hang out in during the day.

-4- Clothes and burp cloths (I used ThredUp to get used clothes and had stacks from friends as well– who were desperate to unload)
+You will need baby clothes and burp cloths, of course.
+I used ThredUp to get used clothes and had stacks from friends as well– who were desperate to unload.

-5- Thermometer (this is the only item we could not find used)
+Thermometer.
+This is the only item we could not find used.

-This is my relatively minimalist kit for year one, and as you can see, not even all of this is necessary.
+This is my relatively minimalist baby list for year one.
+As you can see, not even all of this is necessary.
 What are your tips for minimizing?